 Your feet are the support foundation for your whole body.
-When your feet suffer from pain and misalignments, you place your body into stress.
-Even if you are not feeling pain, any type of foot dysfunction will make your whole body start to overcompensate, and this can cause back pain and even headaches and migraines, which can lead to emotional stress, discomfort and limitations on movement from the feet to other parts of the body.
-These are all areas that a foot chiropractor and a Chiropodist can help with.
+Any foot dysfunction will make your whole body overcompensate, which can cause back pain and even headaches and migraines, which can lead to emotional stress, discomfort and limitations on movement from the feet to other parts of the body.
+You place your body under strain when your feet suffer from pain and misalignments.

-Chiropodists are regulated health care professionals.
-They are primary health practitioners licensed to assess and provide treatment for a variety of medical conditions relating to the feet including dermatological problems which may include ingrown nails, thick and/or discoloured nails, callous, corns, warts, rashes, Athlete's foot, and complications due to psoriasis and wounds ulcers.
+As regulated healthcare professionals, Chiropodists are licensed to assess and provide treatment for various medical conditions relating to the feet, including dermatological problems, including ingrown nails, thick and discoloured nails, callous corns, warts, rashes, athlete's foot, and complications due to psoriasis and wound ulcers.

 When we refer to how foot pain can affect other parts of the body, we are referring to musculoskeletal problems such as: